SteelRidgeRobotics/2023-2024_FRC_Season/controls/hardware_software_interface_specifications/competition_hw_sw_interface_spec.md

 # Hardware Software Specification

-Robot Name: TBD
+Robot Name: _TBD_

 ## Description

 This document describes the interface between the hardware and software of the competition robot for the 20024 Crescendo FRC Season.
 The robot consists of a swerve drive chassis, an elevator mechanism, and an intake.
 The swerve drive uses the Swerve Drive Specialties MK4i module arranged on a square chassis.
-The elevator mechanism, known as the lift, consists of two telescoping lifts that support the intake mechansim.
+The elevator mechanism, known as the lift, consists of two telescoping lifts that support the Touch It, Own It (TITO) intake mechansim.
 The lift also includes a pair of hooks that can allow the robot to climb the chain in the end game.
 The intake uses horizontal rollers that grab and hold on to the game piece.
 The intake pivots between a retracted position inside the frame perimeter and a deployed position that reaches over the bumper.